-The growth of our conscience is the unexpected side effects of spiritual awakening.
+Spiritual awakening brings with it some unexpected side effects.
+The growth of our conscience is one of these.
 What will we do with this greater awareness of the expansion of conscience?
 What choices will you make?

 Awakening has some unintended consequences.
 It’s an expansion of both internal and external line-of-sight.
 So, we can see and understand more.